zhanzhenzhen/futurescript/README.md

 At present, you may need Babel to downgrade the generated ES6 code to be compatible with your environment.
 For details, see [Babel website](https://babeljs.io/).

+In my opinion, Babel 5 is stable and easy to use.
+Babel 6 still has some bugs in some plug-ins.
+I recommend using Babel 5 if you want your generated JS to run on older Node.js or browser.

-For example, if you want your generated JS to run on Node.js 5.x, you only need to enable these 3 Babel plugins:
+If you want your generated JS to run on Node.js 5.x or higher, you can use Babel 6 because you only need to enable these 3 Babel plugins which has no bugs (through my test):

 - transform-es2015-modules-commonjs
 - transform-es2015-destructuring
 - transform-es2015-parameters

-For Node.js prior to 5.0 and for browsers, you may need to enable the entire "es2015" preset.

 `--map` will add the line numbers of the source to the generated code.
 Useful for debugging.
 (Note: this is not "source map", which is another technology.)